 - GENERAL INFORMATION

 The Hub aims to be a regional center with a global impact that will create and share knowledge and innovation on CSOs’ role in promoting democracy and supporting the development of civil society in the Western Balkans in the long term.
-The Hub will support effective, transparent and accountable CSOs that will contribute to protecting and promoting civic space for a vibrant, pluralistic and rights-based civil society in the Balkans, by enabling the use of new and established funding mechanisms, working methods, and means of cooperation.
+The Hub will support effective, transparent and accountable CSOs that will contribute to protecting and promoting civic space for a vibrant, pluralistic and rights-based civil society in the Balkans.
+The Hub was developed from BCSDN’s own experience and the strong belief and commitment to regional cooperation of our members which came together to establish a regional approach to promoting the civic space.
+After two years of preparation, BCSDN launched the Regional Civil Society Development Hub in September 2019 as a pilot program funded the Swedish International Development Cooperation Agency (SIDA).
+The Hub’s main aim is to strengthen regional cooperation to promote civic space in the Western Balkan.
+To achieve this the Hub is set on two complementary pillars:

 - HUB’S ACTIVITIES